QianJin2013/android-gcc-toolchain/README.md

     `$NDK/std-toolchains/android-APIL-ARCH`

-    This is not for easy management, but also for some commands e.g.
+    This is not only for easy management, but also for some commands e.g.
     `ndk-gdb`,`ndk-which`... call neighbour files from this dir level.
     This is only necessary for `android-gcc-enter`'s dedicated environment where `ndk-*` be redirected so need keep it works as normal.